 So you want to create more content?

 You all know that I’m a huge believer in content marketing — I’d go so far as to say that if you’re not creating online content, your business does not exist.
 Online content, whether it’s ads, videos, or organic content, is how you get your message out there.
 It’s how people find you.
 It’s invaluable.
-It’s how I’ve been able to build my audience and attract members to my Funnel Academy.
+It’s how I’ve been able to build my audience.

 But, I do know that creating quality content, consistently, isn’t easy.
 I’ve been publishing videos, blogs, and podcasts for five or six years now and it’s only in the last year that I’ve finally found a process that lets me do this without spending hours on content creation each week — without compromising on quality.